mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 nm -u <your binary> # List only undefined symbols in a binary. (any symbol which you import)
 ```

+Like you can try this on anything.
+Examples: commands like `ls`, `cp`, `mkdir`, or binaries within macOS apps such as Safari, Terminal, or binaries within the app wrapper of an app you're developing.
 ### What are some ways to get a more granular view into the symbols?

 Get count of **Debug** symbols: